JacobersCom/Pong/README.md

 The first play to have the play move off of THEIR SIDE OF THE SCREEN loses.
 That my friends is pong.

+P.S when a person wins the game the game loop stops and the window will be closed.
+I did not want to add text rendering to this project.